Neha29Pereira/Sales-Tableau-Dashboard/README.md

 Key Highlights:
 -> Order ID: It is used to uniquely identify an order and it can appear multiple times for different products.

 -> Order Date: It captures when the order was placed.

 -> Customer ID & Name: It helps to identify and segment customers.

 -> Product ID, Category & Sub-Category: It is used to define each product and its classification (e.g., Furniture, Electronics, Food).

 -> Sales, Profit & Quantity: It gives Key financial metrics for analysis.

 -> Geographic Info: It Includes city, state, postal code, and region (Central, East, South, West).

 -> Customer Segment: For Corporate, Consumer, or Home Office.

 # 🧠Aim of the project

 -> To Analyze the relationship between sales, profit, and product categories. and understand customer needs, demands, and behavior when buying.

 -> Also, we will provide a geographic breakdown of performance metrics by region and state.

 -> And Identify top-performing products, sales leaders, and key categories.

-We will Visualize trends, patterns, and key performance indicators (KPIs) via an interactive dashboard.
+-> Visualize trends, patterns, and key performance indicators (KPIs) via an interactive dashboard.

 # 📊FEATURES IN DASHBOARD
 -> ✅ Total Sales, Profit, and Order Volume